-Flowers of the allium plant rise above the foliage, offering growing alliums in the colors of white, pink, purple, yellow and blue.
-Flowers of the allium plant have round heads too, which range from a few to several inches around.
-The cultivar ‘Star of Persia' (A. christophii) is one of the shortest growing alliums and has a multi-colored flower head 6 to 8 inches across.
-A. unifolium has a single leaf from which numerous flower heads rise and bloom in pink, lavender and white.
+The allium plant is related to the simple garden onion, but don't let this deter you from planting it for its beautiful blooms.
+In fact, minimal allium care and a show of large, early-to-late season blooms are just a couple of the reasons to include the ornamental allium plant in the garden.
+Learn how to grow alliums, which are also related to chives and garlic, for their large and showy flower heads and as a repellant for many insects and wildlife you may wish to keep out of the garden.
+More than 400 species exist and offer a wide range of bloom sizes and bloom times.
+Flowers of the allium plant rise above the foliage, and you can grow alliums in the colors of white, pink, purple, yellow, and blue.
+Flowers of the allium plant have round heads too, which range from a couple to several inches (5-8 cm.) around.
+The cultivar ‘Star of Persia' (A. christophii) is one of the shortest growing alliums and has a multi-colored flower head 6 to 8 inches (15-20 cm.) across.
+A. unifolium has a single leaf from which numerous flower heads rise and bloom in pink, lavender, and white.

 How to Plant Allium Bulb